 Associate's Degree, Welding & Manufacturing Technician

 Students can earn an Associate's Degree as a Welding & Manufacturing Technician at the Golden Triangle campus.
 This program requires an ACT Score of 18 in the Composite and Math areas as well as a Silver Certificate on the Workkeys exam.
-It is similar to Welding Technology, but includes pipe welding and additional academic classes.
+It is similar to Welding Technology, but includes advanced pipe welding, pipefitting and additional academic classes.

 Employment outlook is very good.
 The need for welders is stable, with an increase in the past year.
 The upswing in manufacturing has resulted in renewed employment of trained welders.
 The increase is expected to remain stable.
 The salary range varies greatly depending on students' abilities and geographical locations.

 Here's a look at the companies that have recently hired Welding & Fabrication Technology graduates: